- Robert Cabral, Career & Technical Education

 In California, a legal document assistant or paralegal is required among other things, to obtain a certificate of completion or a degree from a paralegal program at an accredited postsecondary institution.
 California Business & Professions Code sections 6402.1(c) and 6450(c).
 The Legal Assisting/Paralegal Studies Program satisfies the requirements of the California Laws.
 Oxnard College's Legal Assisting/Paralegal Program prepares students to be a paralegal or legal document assistant with responsibility for assisting the attorney in preparation of cases for trial or arbitration, researching existing laws.

 The certificate program now provides more online courses for those students who are unable to attend class regularly.
-It is now possible to complete the certificate program with only one night per week in class, and the remainder of classes fully online so that they can be completed without attending the physical classroom.
+It is now possible to complete the certificate program entirely online.
+Most online classes have a weekly virtual classroom experience via Zoom conferencing, although any student can make up missed classroom sessions by viewing the video on their own schedule and posting a summary.
 Professor's teaching online classes are committed to student success and have designed the classes with the online student in mind.
-Professors are also accessible to online students to help them to succeed in their classes.
+Professors are also accessible to online students to help them succeed in their classes.

 * U.S. DOL, Bureau of Labor Statistics defines "grow much faster than average" as increasing 27% or more between 2004 to 2014.